knottwill/sesame-finetune/README.md

 # Finetune Sesame AI's Conversational Speech Model.

 Use this repository to finetune Sesame's CSM-1B into new languages or voices.
-[Read blog post here.](https://blog.speechmatics.com/sesame-finetune)
+[Read blog post here.](https://blog.speechmatics.com/sesame-finetune) This repo could also be easily adapted to train the model from scratch.

-Some features of this repo:
+Features:
 - Pre-tokenization, compute amortization, and padding-minimized batching for efficient training.
 - Finetune by modifying the original weights (as opposed to LoRA).
 This has a higher compute burden but is much better for significant domain shifts like new languages.
 - Training hyperparameter optimization using Optuna.